 Most of us do and on a daily basis we are cutting, handling hot pots and pans, moving heavy mixing bowls, and using small appliances like stand mixers and crockpots.
 You need to compare how each material holds up to accidents and flat out abuse.

 Quartz Will Literally Burn Under A Hot Pot

 Granite is formed in intense heat and is naturally impervious to high temperatures.
 Hot pots and pans won’t damage the surface, though they may damage any sealant on them.

 Quartz, on the other hand, isn’t nearly as heat resistant.
 Even Silestone, the best selling engineered stone manufacturer in the world tells you to never place hot objects on their product.
-This quote: “It is always recommended to use a hot pad or trivet when placing hot objects on the surface” comes directly from this page on their website.
+This quote: “It is always recommended to use a hot pad or trivet when placing hot objects on the surface” comes directly from their website.